gamma-opt/website_research_team/content/authors/g_helmi-hankimaa/_index.md

   url: "https://www.aalto.fi/en"

 # Short bio (displayed in user profile at end of posts)
-bio: Helmi Hankimaa is a research assistant pursuing a master's degree in mathematics and operations research at Aalto University.
+bio: Helmi Hankimaa is a doctoral researcher at the department of Mathematics and Systems Analysis at Aalto University.

 # List each interest with a dash
 interests:
 - Mathematical Programming
 - Decision-making under uncertainty
-- Health care
+- Energy markets

 education:
   courses:
+  - course: MSc in Mathematics and Operation Research
+    institution: Aalto University
+    year: 2023
   - course: BSc in Mathematics and Systems Sciences
     institution: Aalto University
     year: 2021